practicalli/spacemacs/working-with-projects/layouts.md

 ![Spacemacs layers - practicalli spacemacs](/images/spacemacs-layers-name.png)

-`SPC l s` saves the current layouts to a file, `SPC l L` to load layouts from a file.
+`SPC l s` saves the current layouts to a file, `SPC l L` loads layouts from a file.
 Layouts are kept when restarting Spacemacs with `SPC q r` and can be configured to auto-resume when starting Emacs.

 ```elisp
 dotspacemacs-auto-resume-layouts t